aut0maticjack/lazyweb/Vim.md

 You'll find many people's settings files on the internet, but here are some things I like in mine.

+I suggest to keep vimrc small.
+Every time mine gets more than a page of terminal text (maximized), I trim it down to stuff I don't really need.

 ### General Behaviour

 ~~~vim